How to avoid lengthy negotiations

 How contract management can help simplify legal workflows

 After simplifying legal documents and establishing a delegation framework, contract management software can help automate the contract creation process and enforce compliance so that business people can create contracts which meet the legal team's requirements.
 Contract management software stores company approved templates which can be configured into contracts which are tailored to the requirements of the contracting parties.
 Business contracts generated by a contract management platform contain fewer mistakes, provide an audit trail of the contract negotiation process and offers a better user experience for everyone involved in the contracting process.
 Contract documents are also easier to manage and search using contract management software which makes it easier for the legal team to monitor their responsibilities and obligations without having to get involved in the actual contracting process for low value agreements.

-Legislate is a software platform which provides a suite of robust and fair contracts which can easily be created by non-lawyers.
+Legislate is a contract management software platform which provides a suite of robust and fair contracts which can easily be created by non-lawyers.
 Once the contract is configured on Legislate, parties can be invited to accept and sign on the platform.
 This streamlined process means that contracts are signed faster and business opportunities pursued sooner.
 Distinctively, Legislate is built on a knowledge graph which unlocks contract data and insights which previously would have been trapped in a word or pdf document.